davetrollope-fsml/sequence-toolkit/apis/README.md

 ## Building

-Currently, the python and ruby APIs are working:

-Run 'make python'
-or
-Run 'make ruby'

-When building ruby, don't forget to install the gem that is built (follow provided instructions at the end of the build)!
+Currently, the APIs supported are python, ruby and Java for the Linux platform.
+To build them all, just run "make" or you can individually make them :

+	make python
+	make ruby
+	make java

+If you build all with "make", they will build concurrently.

+After building ruby, you must install the gem in gem*/*.gem - E.g. sudo gem install stk*.gem

 ## Getting Started